3omar-mostafa/Postman-Scratchpad-Banner-Fix/README.md

 * Run ***`npm install`*** to install dependencies

 # Usage
-## Fix already installed postman
+## Patch your already installed postman
 Run ***`npm run fix ${Postman_install_dir}`*** , where ***`${Postman_install_dir}`*** is Postman installation root directory

-## Download prefixed postman
+## Download prepatch postman
-You can find downloads for linux and macos at [Releases](TODO)
+You can find downloads for linux and macos at [Releases](https://github.com/3omar-mostafa/Postman-Scratchpad-Banner-Fix/releases)

-Windows is not included because its installer is `exe` file which I can not extract and re-create the installer, but you can still fix you existing installation
+Windows is not included because its installer is `exe` file which I can not extract and re-create the installer, but you can still patch you existing installation

 # Methodology and Manual Patching
 The file which is responsible for displaying scratchpad banner is ***`${Postman_install_dir}/app/resources/app/js/requester.js`*** ,  where ***`${Postman_install_dir}`*** is Postman installation root directory